-Table 3-1.
-Summary of the attributes associated with Character
+Table 2-1.
+Attributes associated with CHARACTER

-Factors internal and central to a leader that constitute an individual's core.
+Factors internal and central to a leader serving in either leader or follower roles that constitute an individual's character.
 Army Values Values are principles, standards, or qualities considered essential for successful leaders.
-Values are fundamental to help people discern right from wrong in any situation.
-The Army has seven values to develop in all Army individuals: loyalty, duty, respect, selfless service, honor, integrity, and personal courage.
-Empathy The propensity to experience something from another person's point of view.
-The ability to identify with and enter into another person's feelings and emotions.
-The desire to care for and take care of Soldiers and others.
-Warrior Ethos/ Service Ethos The internal shared attitudes and beliefs that embody the spirit of the Army profession for Soldiers and Army Civilians alike.
-Discipline Control of one's own behavior according to Army Values; mindset to obey and enforce good orderly practices in administrative, organizational, training, and operational duties.
+Guide leaders' decisions and actions in accomplishing missions, performing duty, and all aspects of life.
+The Army has seven values applicable to all Army individuals: loyalty, duty, respect, selfless service, honor, integrity, and personal courage.
+Empathy Propensity to experience something from another person's point of view.
+Ability to identify with and enter into another person's feelings and emotions, enabling clearer communications and better guidance.
+Desire to care for and take care of Soldiers and others.
+Warrior Ethos/ Service Ethos Internal shared attitudes and beliefs that embody the spirit of the Army profession.
+Discipline Decisions and actions consistent with the Army Values; willing obedience to lawful orders Humility Inherently motivated to support mission goals ahead of actions that are self-serving.
+Possesses honest and accurate self-understanding.
+Eager for input and feedback from others.